-- •Either limit the concentration of CO in the engine exhaust to $\leq$ 23 ppm at 15% O2 or reduce CO emissions by 70% or more. - •Compliance with the limit is based on the results of testing the average of three 1-hour runs using the testing requirements and procedures. - •In order to achieve this standard, your unit will probably require an emissions control retrofit.
-For CI engines, this is an oxidation catalyst. - •Estimated capital cost of catalyst: \$27.4\HP \$939 - •Estimated annual cost of catalyst: \$4.99\HP + \$480
+- •If your engine is not certified and not on an offshore drilling vessel, you must either limit the concentration of CO in the engine exhaust to ≤23 ppm at 15% O2 OR reduce CO emissions by 70% or more. - •Compliance with the limit is based on the results of testing the average of three 1-hour runs using the specified testing requirements and procedures. - •In order to achieve this standard, your unit will probably require an emissions control retrofit.
+For CI engines, this is an oxidation catalyst. - ■Estimated capital cost of catalyst: \$27.4HP \$939 - ■Estimated annual cost of catalyst: \$4.99HP + \$480 (where HP = horsepower of the engine) - •Comply with emission limits and operating limits at all times - •At all times, operate/maintain all equipment in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+You don't need to make any further efforts to reduce emissions if levels required by this standard have been achieved.

-(HP = engine horsepower)

-- •Comply with emission and operating limits at all times - •At all times you must operate/maintain all equipment in a manner consistent with safety and good air pollution control practices for minimizing emissions.
-The general duty to minimize emissions does not require you to make any further efforts to reduce emissions if levels required by this standard have been achieved.